gagandeepthapar/satelliteADCSSimulation/README.md

 **Outputs:**
 Plots for...
-* Euler angles and quaternions relating body to ECI reference frames
+* Euler angles relating body to ECI reference frames...
+* Quaternions relating body to ECI reference frames...
-* Angular velocity of the spacecraft in body components for one orbit of the normal operations phase
+* Angular velocity relating body to ECI reference frames...</br>
+for one period of the orbit

 </details>